 Not checking for understanding | Ask, “Does that make sense so far?” |

-I always begin by asking clarifying questions.
+I always begin by asking clarifying questions, as it’s one of the most effective techniques for approaching and solving coding interview questions.
 This helps me fully understand the problem before I try to solve it.

-I use the STAR method—Situation, Task, Action, Result—to organize my answers.
+I use the STAR method to ace industry interviews—Situation, Task, Action, Result—to organize my answers.
 This keeps my thoughts clear and structured.

 I write down answers to common questions as practice.
 This helps me spot gaps in my thinking.

-I practice my answers out loud, sometimes in front of a mirror.
+I practice my answers, sometimes in front of a mirror.
 Watching my body language helps me feel more confident.

 I do mock interviews with friends or mentors who give honest feedback.